dhyaneesh/gemma-benchmarking/README.md

 ### 🙌 Contributing

 Pull requests, issues, and suggestions are welcome!
-Please open an issue or start a discussion if you’d like to contribute.
+Please open an issue or start a discussion if you'd like to contribute.

+---

+## 📄 Acknowledgments

+- Google for the Gemma models
+- Mistral AI for the Mistral models
+- HuggingFace for the transformers library and model hosting

 ---